 This helps to keep the clutter under control and in one place and also helps the kids to learn about what is important to them.
-Occasionally, you might want to over-ride a decision but on the main part, let the kids be the decision makers.
+Occasionally, you might want to override a decision but on the main part, let the kids be the decision-makers.

 Vagrant Types Of Clutter

-These types of clutter win the prize for most annoying!
+These types of clutter win the prize for the most annoying!
 These are the items that you want or need but seem to work their way around the house.
 One day in the living room, the next in the kitchen.
 The item is never where you think it will be and always takes you an age to find when you need it.

-The problem here is that it doesn’t have a home, every item in your home, needs a home.
+The problem here is that it doesn’t have a home, every item in your home needs a home.

 That sounds simple enough but it is amazing how many people have numerous vagrant items doing the rounds or the item will have a temporary home.
 This is one of the things we work on in Clear The Clutter so that by the time you have finished, you have no vagrant items and everyone in your home knows where everything lives.
-This makes finding items easy and clean up painless.
+This makes finding items easy and cleaning up painless.

-This includes everything from the kitchen scissors to bills and school paperwork.
+This includes everything from kitchen scissors to bills and school paperwork.
 Anything that ‘floats’ around your home, needs a permanent address.

 Fixing this is pretty simple.

 Find the item a home.
 It should be close to where it gets used the most and be logical.
-It would be daft to keep the kitchen whisk in the bathroom or eye mask in the mudroom closet!
+It would be daft to keep the kitchen whisk in the bathroom or an eye mask in the mudroom closet!